-Description: The Cuban boa is an endangered island-dwelling animal.
-It is found in holes and rock piles and on cultivated land.
-They are primarily arboreal.
-They can reach a length of 4 m, being one of the larger species of boa of this genus.
-They may live up to 20 to 30 years.
-Snakes have relatively poor eyesight and instead, rely on their tongues to smell the air.
+The Cuban Boa is one of the larger species of boa.
+They have relatively poor eyesight and instead, rely on their tongues to smell the air.
 The flicking tongue picks up minute scent particles in the air, which are taken to the Jacobson's organ, in the roof of the mouth where the smells are decoded.

-Lifestyle: Cuban boas generally feed on rodents.
 They do not inflict fatal wounds to their prey with their teeth.
 Instead they use them for seizing the prey, before wrapping their body round, two or three times, and squeezing.
 Each time the prey exhales, the boa will squeeze harder preventing the ribs, diaphragm, lungs and heart from functioning.
-The prey eventually suffocates.
+Their prey eventually suffocates.

-Conservation news: Living on an island, the Cuban boa is at risk from disturbances (e.g. fire, hunting, cyclones), which can quickly push the species towards extinction.
-There is a European breeding programme (EEP) for the species, which is coordinated by Prague Zoo.
+Living on an island, the Cuban boa is at risk from disturbances (fire, hunting and cyclones for example), which can quickly push the species towards extinction.

 Bristol Zoo Gardens has successfully bred Cuban boas for the past 20 years.